Events and Activities

 Call 978-249-8986 for additional information

-March Movie
+January Movie

-Popcorn and Beverage provided
+Beverages and snacks provided

 North Quabbin Memory Cafe

-Monday, February 5, 10 AM – 12 PM
+Mondays, 10 AM – 12 PM

 We are excited to announce that the Athol Council on Aging and the Petersham Council on Aging have partnered to create a new initiative called the North Quabbin Memory Café.